Frequently Asked Questions:

 Are there prerequisites for taking Ballroom Dance Teacher training?

-Our program is open to everyone – those with years of dance experience and training, and those with little or no dance background.
-You will learn how to dance and how to teach the lead and the follow role of 17 ballroom dances, as well as musical, technical and historical information for these dances.
+Our program is most suitable for those with intermediate and above dance background.
+However, you do not need an extensive dance background to participate.
+You will learn how to dance and how to teach the lead and the follow role of 16 ballroom dances, as well as musical, technical and historical information for these dances.
 The only prerequisite is a strong desire to learn, and the perseverance and determination to succeed.

 I already have considerable dance experience – what will this program do for me?